dotnet/docs-aspire/docs/fundamentals/launch-profiles.md

 }
 ```

 The .NET Aspire templates have a very similar set of _launch profiles_ to a regular ASP.NET Core application.
-When the .NET Aspire application launches it hosts a web-server which is used by the .NET Aspire Dashboard to fetch information about resources which are being orchestrated by .NET Aspire.
+When the .NET Aspire project launches it hosts a web-server which is used by the .NET Aspire Dashboard to fetch information about resources which are being orchestrated by .NET Aspire.
 There are some additional environment variables which are defined which are covered in [.NET Aspire dashboard configuration](./dashboard/configuration.md).

 ## Relationship between app host launch profiles and service projects